0fuzz/HTML5-Canvas-Button/README.md

-HTML5Button
+#HTML5Button
 ===========

-A JavaScript Library to for Creating HTML5 Buttons
+A JavaScript Library to for Creating HTML5 Buttons.
+Please look open index.html to view a working sample.